Breast Reconstruction

 Tissue Expanders Used At PRMA:

-Saline expanders are by far the most common type of expander currently used.
+Saline expanders are the most common type of expander used by breast reconstruction surgeons across the world.
 They can be placed at the same time as the mastectomy or any time later.
 When placed at the same time as the mastectomy, they are usually partially filled at the time of surgery.
 Further expansion is performed by the surgeon during several office visits once the patient has healed from surgery.
 The saline is injected into the expander fill-port through the skin using a syringe.

 WHAT TO KNOW